Biography

 During her tenure in the House, she organized a group of legislators to travel to Washington, D.C. to meet with Federal Highway Administration officials to convey their opposition to the tolling of I-80.
 She was one of the first to oppose the Wolf Administration’s nine-bridge tolling plan, and is a strong advocate for education and preparing our children for the jobs of today as well as tomorrow.

-In her home area, Senator Brooks has succeeded in reviving the McKeever Environmental Learning Center and Tuttle Point Campground, which are part of beloved childhood memories for many local families, in an effort to keep them operating for generations to come.
+In her home area, Sen. Brooks has succeeded in reviving the McKeever Environmental Learning Center and Tuttle Point Campground, which are part of beloved childhood memories for many local families, in an effort to keep them operating for generations to come.

 She also places a high priority on working personally with her constituents, helping them cut through red tape, celebrating their achievements, and ensuring that state programs and services fulfill their needs.
 She has worked hard to build coalitions and partnerships, achieving success through shared goals and an uncompromising work ethic.